jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

 >> simpler pipeline control logic

 Disadvantages:
 > Moderate resource increase due to FIFOs added on outputs
+> Energy inefficient

 The structure is shown below:

 <img src="imgs/FRP.png" alt="drawing" width="600"/>

-The enable signal for the first stage is optional.
-It is only required when a shift register is put at the first stage (if the input is not valid, the shift register shouldn't run).
-For the next stages, FRP pipeline just make them always running.
-The output valid signal is calculated by the valid_in.
-Therefore, only minimum enable signal is required.
-However, makeing the circuit always running is not energy efficient.
+The "enable" signal for the first stage is optional.
+It is only required when a shift register is placed at the first stage (if the input is not valid, the shift register shouldn't run).
+FRP keeps the following stages running.
+The output valid signal is generated from the valid_in.
+Therefore, a minimum number of "enable" signals is required.
+However, making the circuit run continuously is not energy efficient.

-## C simulation

-## Co-simulation
+## Simulation

 ## Implementation